forwardemail/forwardemail.net/app/views/faq/index.md

 ## What are no-reply addresses

-We do not forward emails to "no-reply" addresses, and any sender attempting to will receive a 553 error.

 Email usernames equal to any of the following (case-insensitive) are considered to be no-reply addresses: